 SCOPE OF WORK

-A. Purpose and Background: The purpose of this Agreement is to help consumers connect with and obtain coverage from quality ision .
+A. Purpose and Background: The purpose of this Agreement is to help consumers connect with and obtain coverage from quality Vision Carriers.
 Adult vision benefits are not considered Essential Health Benefits (EHB), therefore these benefits cannot be offered directly through Covered California.
-Instead, Covered California has selected certain Vision Plans interested in offering coverage to Covered California consumers.
-Covered California will provide a link for consumers from the Covered California website to selected ision plans’ websites.
-The Vision Plan will pay a quarterly commission to Covered California for all enrollees obtained through this link.
+Instead, Covered California has selected certain Vision Carriers interested in offering coverage to Covered California consumers.
+Covered California will provide a link for consumers from the Covered California website to selected Vision Carriers’ websites.
+The Vision Carrier will pay a quarterly commission to Covered California for all enrollees obtained through this link.

 B. General Scope or Tasks: